 - Hang tags: Give your products an additional splash of color.
 The label can be attached to clothing, gift tags, baked goods, and Christmas tree ornaments.

 - Packaging: The hemp cord is perfect for tying up packages and presents.
-The use of hemp in this way adds a nice, eco-friendly touch to your gifts and packages and adds an artistic touch.
+The use of hemp in this way adds a nice, eco-friendly touch to your gifts and adds an artistic touch.

 - Paper crafting: Papercrafts made from hemp are natural and eco-friendly.
 Hemp cord makes attractive all types of paper projects, especially cards.

 - Scrapbooking: Scrapbookers often use hemp cords.
 To form a book, attach a hemp cord to the pages for adornment or secure them together.

 - Shibari: Shibari is an art form from Japan in which hemp has been used for hundreds of years.
 Hemp is the best material for this application because it can be dyed red, black, or any other color you want.
 The cord gets softer as time goes on.
 Shibari ropes are most popular in 6mm and 8mm sizes.

 - Attach the seven beads to the 16-inch centerpiece of the hemp string.
 You can attach the cord to your corkboard with a T-pin in the center of the knot by tying an overhand knot near one end of the hemp thread.